Community Information - COVID-19

 Information about travel restrictions is on the Smartraveller website.

-If you suspect you may have Coronavirus, please call the dedicated DHHS hotline on 1800 675 398.
+If you suspect you may have Coronavirus, please call the dedicated hotline on 1800 675 398.

 Services and events

-Essential Council services that are currently running as normal (subject to further gosvernment announcements) include, but not limited to:
+Essential Council services that are currently running as normal (subject to Government announcements) include, but not limited to:

-- Community and childhood immunisations (all immunisations now require a booking; to book a time slot, please call 9581 4870).
+- Community and childhood immunisations (all immunisations now require a booking; please call 9581 4870)

 - Personal care